dzackgarza/qual-wiki/40_Topology/020_Point_Set/001_Definitions.md

 Two topologies are **comparable** if either $\tau_1 < \tau_2$ or $\tau_2 < \tau_1$.
 The set of all topologies on a given set $X$ forms a poset under inclusion.

-> Note: more open sets is like having a "finer" resolution.
+Adding more open sets to a topology is like increasing to a "finer" resolution, and

+- makes it *easier* for maps to be continuous and
+- makes it *harder* for sequences to converge.
 :::